ssarwa/cncf-ssarwa/notes.md

 Refer the [cncf](yml\readme.md) folder for the yaml files

-Code in the same repository
+Code in the same repo

 #Setup